etchteam/offline-ux/src/offline-fallback-page.md

 <div class="article-header">

-  # Offline page
+  # Offline fallback pages

 </div>

 <p class="subtitle">
-  Implementing an offline page should be just as essential as including a 404 page on your website.
+  Implementing an offline fallback page should be just as essential as including a 404 page on your website.
 </p>